BradleyCodeU/bradleycodeu.github.io/_gdad/html/multipagepizzasite1.md

 - Terms of Service
 - DLC

-Your website must contain:
+## Your website must contain:
   1.  an index.html homepage page with a logo and links to all of the other pages
+  1. 2-4 other pages

-  1.  all other pages have:
+## All other pages MUST have:
+  1. An [HTML comment](https://www.w3schools.com/html/html_comments.asp) that says "Coded by Your Name"
-      - same navigation system (like a nav bar) as all pages with links to every page on the site
+  1. The same navigation system (like a nav bar) as all pages with links to every page on the site
-      - an h1
+  1. an h1
-      - a paragraph with some text
+  1. a paragraph with some text
-      - a link to a Wikipedia page (for example, if the "Our Story" page says the company was founded in Hilliard, Ohio then those words can link to the Wikipedia page for Hilliard)
+  1. a link to a Wikipedia page (for example, if the "Our Story" page says the company was founded in Hilliard, Ohio then those words can link to the Wikipedia page for Hilliard)
-      - one (or more) images
+  1. one (or more) images